Antiblanks/he-dan.antiblanks.com/_posts/2018-11-23-week-9-emerging-tech.markdown

 ## Summary

 In the above post I've talked briefly about how the source material over this week combined with my previous experience has identified the importance of utilising emerging technology in my applications.
 I've indicated that this is not a new learning for me and I've gone on to illustrate how I have already made steps to integrate AR into my React Native boilerplate so that I am ready to use this to develop the core mechanic for my Escape Room app in the new year.
-Finally I've gone on to acknowledge the need for continually being ready to develop with merging technology that interests me and I've created a SMART action to satisfy this.
+Finally I've gone on to acknowledge the need for continually being ready to develop with emerging technology that is of interest to me and I've created a SMART action to satisfy this.

 ## References